 - Chlorine-Based Hot Tubs: Chlorine shock, non-chlorine shock or more chlorine.

-- Bromine-Based Hot Tubs: Chlorine shock, non-chlorine shock or more bromine.
+- Bromine-Based Hot Tubs: Non-chlorine shock or more bromine.

 - Biguanide Hot Tubs: These systems require shocks specifically designed for the particular brand you’re using.